dsh0005/ssstatus-rs/README.md

 - Tokio wants to offload writes to stdout to a worker thread.
 It's fine since I can set the keepalive to more than my expected update interval, but it could probably be better.
+- We set timerslack to a reasonable value of 7.5 ms. We should really consider querying sway to see if we can figure out a better guess.

 ## License
 AGPLv3 (only), refer to `LICENSE.txt` for more info.
 I wrote the whole